 - Opens flat

-- Good option for trying out bullet journaling
+- Good option for trying out bullet

 CONS

-Paper is off-white.- No index.
+- No index.
 No page numbers.

 - According to reviews, the Sharpies bleed through.
 (Tombows and Microns shouldn’t.)